Whether you’re a constant cleaner or a last-minute tidy-upper, knowing a few quick and easy tricks can make the process a whole lot easier.

 35. Speed Up the Clothes-Drying Process

 In a hurry and put your clothes in the dryer a little late?
-Throw a dry towel in there and it’ll help soak up some of the excess moisture!
+Throw a dry towel in there and it’ll help soak up some of the excess moisture.
 And if you’re worried about towel fuzz, just turn your clothing inside out while it dries.

 36. Use Your Vacuum Attachments!

-Use vacuum attachments to dust and clean the blinds, vents, cabinets and pretty much anything else you notice is dusty as you make my your through the house.
+Use vacuum attachments to dust and clean the blinds, vents, cabinets and pretty much anything else you notice is dusty as you make your way through the house.
 This is great for a quick clean before guests come over.
 Grab those attachments and they’ll get the work done in a hurry!